Rashedeen/Rashedeen/README.md

-- 👋 Hi, I’m @Rashedeen
+- 👋 Hi, I’m Rashid
 - 🌱 I’m currently learning infomation technology
 - 👀 Envisioning a life of a digital detective, i’m interested in Cybersecurity
 - 💞️ I’m looking to collaborate on things related to my vision